Automobile Grant | 100% Service-Connected Disabled Veterans

 As stated above, the one-time auto grant is only used to purchase a vehicle chassis.
 To buy and install any adaptive equipment needed, the VA provides an Adaptive Equipment Grant.
 This grant provides financial assistance toward installing adaptive equipment or modifying a vehicle for accessibility.

-Unlike the Automobile Grant, the Adaptive Equipment Grant is available for veterans to use every two years.
+Unlike the Automobile Grant, the Adaptive Equipment Grant is available for veterans to use every four years.
 At Superior Van & Mobility, we have veterans who have used both grants in tandem toward purchasing a wheelchair-accessible van.
-As stated above, most veterans can trade for a new accessible vehicle every two years at little to no additional cost.
+As stated above, most veterans can trade for a new accessible vehicle every four years at little to no additional cost.

 Now, you might be wondering if you qualify for these benefits.
 As of 2022, the VA stipulates that to be eligible for the Auto-Grant and Adaptive Equipment Grant, the veteran must have a 100% service-connected disability AND have one of the following: